shobhit10058/TicTacToe/DESIGN.md

 The stack is TypeScript everywhere: Nakama's TypeScript runtime for the server plugin, React + Vite for the frontend.
 I went with TypeScript over Go for the Nakama plugin because it keeps the codebase uniform and is the officially supported approach from Heroic Labs.

-Below is a walkthrough of every feature the assignment asked for, how I implemented it, and the bonus features I added on top.
+Below is a walkthrough of every feature, how I implemented it, and why.

 ---